Tony Sanchez (American football)

-Anthony Phillip Sanchez (born January 25, 1974) is an American college football coach and former wide receiver, who is the current wide receivers coach of the New Mexico State Aggies.
-He was the head coach of the UNLV Rebels from December 8, 2014 until he was fired by UNLV on November 25, 2019.
-He was previously the head football coach at Bishop Gorman High School.
+Anthony Phillip Sanchez (born January 25, 1974) is an American college football coach and former wide receiver, who is the current head football coach at New Mexico State University, his alma mater.
+He was the head football coach at the University of Nevada, Las Vegas (UNLV) from 2014 to 2019.
+Before that, he was the head football coach at Bishop Gorman High School in Las Vegas.

 Early life and college playing career

 Sanchez was born on Travis Air Force Base in Fairfield, California, where his father was stationed.
 Sanchez graduated from Granada High School in Livermore, California in 1992 and began his college football career as a wide receiver at Laney College, a junior college in nearby Oakland.
 In 1994, Sanchez transferred to New Mexico State University, where he played two seasons with the New Mexico State Aggies.
 Sanchez made 54 receptions for 741 yards and 5 touchdowns in his two seasons at NMSU.